oriansj/stage0-posix/README.md

 It bootstraps all these from a single 357 byte seed (which you will find in the folder bootstrap-seeds).
 The ultimate goal is for this to bootstrap all the way up to GCC.
-This will happen when mes-m2 is finished.
+Thanks to the wonderful people on #bootstrappable and their hard work https://github.com/fosslinux/live-bootstrap it is done.
+Everything you need to go from Hex0 to GCC+Guile is just a kaem.run away.

-There are only two "missing" parts that are not source code; a shell/kaem, and a kernel.
-Kaem is a very basic build tool that basically evaluates a very simple script.
-A seed kaem that was hand written in hex0 (737bytes) is available as kaem-optional-seed in the same folder with the hex0 seed.
-Otherwise, you can use a shell you trust.
-The kernel issue is not yet solved and at the moment the kernel is trusted.
+There is only one "missing" part that is not bootstrappable from the hex0 seed; a kernel.
+This issue is not yet solved and at the moment the kernel is trusted.
+(This issue will ultimately have to be solved on bare metal in stage0)

 This repository currently supports AMD64 (x86_64), x86 (i386), AArch64 and RISC-V
 (32 and 64-bit) architectures.
 To run the entire bootstrap process in the safest way,